isaaclins/YADRMS/docs/repositorydocumentation/index.md

+---
+id: documentation
+title: Repository Documentation
+description: Step-by-step overview on how the project is set up.
+sidebar_position: 1
+---
 # Repository Documentation

 Welcome to the repository documentation for the YADRMS project.
 This document provides an overview of the project, setup instructions, and guidelines for contributing.